JTSDK/jtsdk-tools/README.md

-# JTSDK-Tools and .Net Core Applications
+# JTSDK Net Core Applications
 This repository is designed to work specifically with the JTSDK Version 3 series tool-chain.
 It would be of little use elsewhere.